brr14/amFOSS-tasks/task-09/README.md

 # Review on task
-This was the first time i made a website
-Of my own and it was very exciting for me
+This was the first time i made a website of my own and it was very exciting for me to complete.
-To complete.